slac207/cs207project/README.md

 ## Contents

 ### `cs207rbtree` (directory)
-Contains a `pip install`able implementation of a Red Black Tree.
+Contains our implementation of a Red Black Tree.

 - See README in [cs207rbtree](https://github.com/slac207/cs207project/tree/master/cs207rbtree) for directory contents